Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective: Semantic Variation Evaluation for Text-to-Image Synthesis

 \subsection{Definition of Visual Semantic Variations}

-First, we define the visual semantic variations observed from a single sentence $T$.
-For each $I$ and its localized variation $I+\Delta I$ in the image space, the visual semantic variation at $I$, denoted as $\mu_I(T,I)$, is the difference in alignment scores between the two images for the same sentence: \scalebox{0.9}{$\mu_I(T,I) = S(T, I+\Delta I) - S(T, I)$}.
-If the anchor image $I_a$ is transformed into a permutation image $I_{p}$ through a series of localized changes, the total visual semantic variation from $I_a$ to $I_{p}$ is the sum of variations across all localized changes: \scalebox{0.9}{$\sum_{I_a}^{I_{p*}} \mu_{I}(T,I) = S(T, I_{p*}) - S(T, I_a)$}.
+First, we define the visual semantic variations observed in a single sentence $T$.
+We decompose complex semantic variation into minimal discrete steps, called localized changes.
+For each image $I$, the visual semantic variation of a single minimal discrete step $I+\Delta I$, denoted as $\mu_I(T,I)$, is the difference in alignment scores: \scalebox{0.9}{$\mu_I(T,I) = S(T, I+\Delta I) - S(T, I)$}.
+When the anchor image $I_a$ transforms to a permutation image $I_{p*}$ through these minimal discrete steps, the integrated visual semantic variation can be measured by initial and final states: \scalebox{0.9}{$\sum_{I_a}^{I_{p*}} \mu_{I}(T,I) = S(T, I_{p*}) - S(T, I_a)$}.

-Second, we integrate the visual semantic variations observed across multiple sentences.
+Second, we sum the visual semantic variations from multiple text-image pairs to comprehensively measure these variations.
 For the sentence $T_a$, the visual semantic variations \scalebox{0.9}{$\sum_{I_a}^{I_{p*}} \mu(T_a,I)$} demonstrate a shift from a matched to a mismatched image-text pair, indicating a negative change.
 For the sentence $T_{p*}$, the visual semantic variations \scalebox{0.9}{$\sum_{I_a}^{I_{p*}} \mu(T_{p*},I)$} demonstrate a shift from a mismatched to a matched image-text pair, indicating a positive change.
 To measure the total magnitude of these variations regardless of direction, we use the absolute values.
-Therefore, the integrated visual semantic variations $\gamma^{I}$ is defined as:
+Therefore, the summation of visual semantic variations is defined as $\gamma^{I}$: